-Although there are a few ways to prepare lobster, boiling and steaming are the first things that come to mind.
-Grilling should not be disregarded.
-It imparts a smokey BBQ flavor to the luscious, sweet meat that only an open flame can produce.
+Although there are a few ways to prepare lobster (boiling and steaming are the first things that come to mind), grilling lobster imparts a smokey BBQ flavor to the luscious, sweet meat that only an open flame can produce.

-So, if you're determined to master the best recipe for grilled whole lobster this summer, let's look at this ultimate guide.
+So, if you're determined to master the best recipe for grilled whole lobster, let's look at this ultimate guide.

 Should I Grill Lobsters With Soft Or Hard Shell?